smallbasic/smallbasic.github.io/_build/reference/698-math-m3ident.markdown

     |0  0  1|
 ```

-The Identy matrix can be used with M3TRANS, M3SCALE, M3ROTATE and M3APPLY to perform 2D transformations of a poly-line.
+The Identity matrix can be used with M3TRANS, M3SCALE, M3ROTATE and M3APPLY to perform 2D transformations of a poly-line.

 ### Example